wgslr/wgslr.github.io/_posts/2019-06-09-erlang-snippets.md

 title: Erlang
 ---

-Gotchas, things I've found surprisng in Erlang, or which I had to repeatedly look up on the web.
+Gotchas, things I've found surprising in Erlang, or which I had to repeatedly look up on the web.

 ## Pattern matching in functions